ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 └── styles.css          # The CSS file
 ```

-The project is very close from we have done manually so far, except that it already contains the code required to resume the audio context, to load sound files, as well as some default CSS to make it nicer to look.
+The project is very close from what we have done manually so far, except that it already contains the code required to resume the audio context, to load sound files, as well as some default CSS to make it nicer to look.

 Before digging a bit more into the code, let's just follow the "next steps" instructions given by the tool to make sure everything works as expected: